 CBPF are established when a new emergency occurs or when an existing crisis deteriorates.
 They are managed by OCHA under the leadership of the Humanitarian Coordinator and in close consultation with the humanitarian community.
 The funds support the highest-priority projects of the best-placed responders (including international and national NGOs and UN agencies) through an inclusive and transparent process that supports priorities set out in Humanitarian Response Plans (HRPs).
 This ensures that funding is available and prioritized locally by those closest to people in need.

 There are currently 18 CBPF.
-In 2016, they received a record $706 million.
-Following the 2016 World Humanitarian Summit, the UN Secretary-General called on donors to increase HRP funding channelled through CBPF to 15 per cent by 2018.
-At current levels, this would translate to almost $2 billion per year.
+In 2017, they received a record $832 million.
+Following the World Humanitarian Summit, the UN Secretary-General called on donors to increase HRP funding channelled through CBPF to 15 per cent.
+At current levels, this would translate to some $2.9 billion per year.